arielgee/Sage-Like/.misc/tasks.md

 ## Next
+* when hovering over a feed the relative time is relative to the time the tooltip was created. not the hover time. its not accurate.
 * 'mark all as read' is not consistent when folder has erroneous feeds
 * add PERMISSION JUSTIFICATION for menus
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`